 150 years ago, Bo Kaap’s population more or less told the story of the city in its racial and cultural diversity: European settlers and freed Asian and African slaves.
 Islam flourished, attracting many who rejected the Christianity of their former slave owners as well as those whose beliefs arrived with them from Indonesia and beyond.

 Over time came the strangling legislation of Apartheid.
 In particular, the relocation laws.

 Bo Kaap became part of the Malay Quarter and having a cup of tea with someone in a different racial category an imprisonable offence.
 (Categories were Black, White, Indian and Coloured, with further sub-categories within each group.
 Racial profiling involved such highbrow methods as running a pencil through someone’s hair and seeing how easily or quickly it fell out.
 Families were torn apart, education restricted, and whole communities relocated out of town.)

-Fandela, a woman who calls Bo Kaap her home, muses on it all.
+Fandela, a woman who calls Bo Kaap her home and who runs Cape Malay cooking classes, muses on it all.

 “Twenty five years ago,” she says, “This would be illegal.”